jpviguini/3D-mesh-reconstruction/README.md

 ### Usage

 1. **Point Cloud Extraction**
-   Use the provided scripts or follow the instructions in the [Point Cloud Extraction](#point_cloud) section to generate `.obj` files for the initial mesh.
+   Execute `gerarObjs.py` section to generate the `.obj` file (original mesh) from a static image.

+   **Note:** There's an example (from `rosto1.png`) inside `pasta_destino` folder - in case you don't want to run this step.

-2. **Feature Extraction**
+3. **Feature Extraction**
    Run the MATLAB scripts:
    - `main24atu2.m` for parabolic curves.
    - `main.m` for ridges.
    These scripts should be executed on the `.obj` files to generate the robust features.

   **Note:** If you don't want to run these MATLAB scripts you can simply use the `.obj` files that already contains robust features in the folder `robust_features`.
+These curves are from the `rosto1.png` file, so if you want to add texture to it, you should use this image to capture the right colors.

 3. **Surface Reconstruction**
-   Execute the reconstruction algorithm to generate the final 3D mesh.
-Follow the steps in the [Surface Reconstruction](#reconstruction) section.
+   Execute the reconstruction algorithm (`reconstrucao.py`) to generate the final 3D mesh.
+You will get a `recovered.obj` file.

+4. **Visualization**
+   Execute `plotar.py` with the `.obj` files (original and recovered meshes) to see the original mesh and the reconstructed mesh side-by-side.

+5. **Texture (Bonus)**
+   If you want to add texture to the mesh, simply execute `texture.py` with the right paths to the .obj files and the original image.

 ## <div id="introduction"></div>0.
 Introduction